 Terminal_type A_gnd is available at any interface and without any Terminal_type qualifier

 Table 41 summarizes the rules described above and applies to terminals associated with the [EMD Pin List] keyword and with the [Designator Pin List] keyword.

-Table 41 – Allowed Terminal_type Associations1
+TableError!
+Reference source not found.41 – Allowed Terminal_type Associations1